Military history of Canada: War of the Austrian Succession

 Throughout the war, Acadians and Canadiens raided frontier British settlements, with Canso, Annapolis Royal, and Grand Pré among the Nova Scotian settlements attacked.
 French-Mohawk forces also attacked New England and New York, raiding Saratoga and besieging Fort Massachusetts.
-However, the Mohawk were unwilling to join French excursions deeper into New York to avoid conflicts with other members of the Iroquois Confederacy.
+However, the Mohawk were unwilling to join French excursions deeper into New York to avoid conflicts with other members of the Haudenosaunee Confederacy.

 The British siege of Louisbourg in 1745.
 The fortress was captured after several weeks.

 In 1745, a British-New England force besieged and captured Louisbourg.
 The capture of Louisbourg significantly weakened Franco-Indigenous alliances around the Great Lakes as it isolated Quebec City from France and interrupted trade.
 As a result, the price of goods skyrocketed and the French could not provide annual gifts to secure its alliances.
 This caused some Indigenous nations to end their support for the French war effort, viewing the absence of gifts as a breach of alliance terms.
 The largest military expedition to sail from Europe for the Americas was launched by the French in 1746, aiming to recapture Louisbourg.
 However, the expedition was unsuccessful due to adverse weather and illness affecting its troops.

 Although Louisbourg was captured, the British failed to advance further into New France after its forces were defeated at Port-la-Joye in 1746.
 The 1748 Treaty of Aix-la-Chapelle ended the war and saw Louisbourg returned to France in exchange for territories in the Low Countries and India.
 The forfeiture of Louisbourg outraged New Englanders.
 To combat France's continued presence in Acadia, the British established the military settlement of Halifax and Citadel Hill in 1749.